Longevity claims: Late-life records

 In another type of case, the only records that exist are late-life documents.
-Because age inflation often occurs in adulthood (to avoid military service or to apply for a pension early), or because the government may have begun record-keeping during an individual's lifetime, cases unverified by proximate records exist.
+Because age inflation often occurs in adulthood (to avoid military service or to apply for a pension early), or because the government may have begun record-keeping during an individual's lifetime, some cases are unverified by proximate records.
 These unverified cases are less likely to be true (because the records are written later), but are still possible.
 Longevity narratives were not subjected to rigorous scrutiny until the work of William Thoms in 1873.
 Thoms proposed the 100th-birthday test: is there evidence to support an individual's claimed age at what would be their centenary birthday?
 This test does not prove a person's age, but does winnow out typical pension-claim longevity exaggerations and spontaneous claims that a certain relative is over 150.